 (a) An increase in site traffic volume generation by 250 Average Daily Trips (ADT) or more (or as required by the County Engineer).
-The latest edition of the Trip Generation manual, published by the Institute of Transportation Engineers (ITE) shall be used as standards by which to gauge average daily vehicle trips; or (b) An increase in use of adjacent gravel surfaced County roads by vehicles exceeding the 10,000-pound gross vehicle weights by 20 vehicles or more per day; or property are restricted, or vehicles queue or hesitate, creating a safety hazard; or (d) A change in internal traffic patterns that may cause safety problems, such as back up onto the highway or traffic crashes in the approach area; or (e) Any development proposed within the Umatilla Army Chemical Depot boundary of the I-82/Lamb Road or I84/Army Depot Access Road Interchange Area Management Area prior to the completion of near-term improvements projects (Projects A and B) identified in the I-82/Lamb Road IAMP; or (f) For development within the I82/US 730 Interchange Area Management Plan (IAMP) Management Area, the location of the access driveway is inconsistent with the Access Management Plan in Section 7 of the IAMP; or (g) For development within the I84/Barnhart Road Interchange Area Management Plan (IAMP) Management Plan (IAMP) Management Area.
+The latest edition of the Trip Generation manual, published by the Institute of Transportation Engineers (ITE) shall be used as standards by which to gauge average daily vehicle trips; or (b) An increase in use of adjacent gravel surfaced County roads by vehicles exceeding the 10,000-pound gross vehicle weights by 20 vehicles or more per day; or (c) The location of the access driveway does not meet minimum intersection sight distance requirements, or is located where vehicles entering or leaving the property are restricted, or vehicles queue or hesitate, creating a safety hazard; or (d) A change in internal traffic patterns that may cause safety problems, such as back up onto the highway or traffic crashes in the approach area; or (e) Any development proposed within the Umatilla Army Chemical Depot boundary of the I-82/Lamb Road or I84/Army Depot Access Road Interchange Area Management Area prior to the completion of near-term improvements projects (Projects A and B) identified in the I-82/Lamb Road IAMP; or (f) For development within the I82/US 730 Interchange Area Management Plan (IAMP) Management Area, the location of the access driveway is inconsistent with the Access Management Plan in Section 7 of the IAMP; or (g) For development within the I84/Barnhart Road Interchange Area Management Plan (IAMP) Management Area.